-Powell: Higher rates won’t likely cause deep US recession
+Powell: Higher rates unlikely to cause deep US recession

 In addition, she noted that auto makers and retailers enjoyed hefty profit margins when goods were scarce and Americans were spending robustly.
 As consumers start to pull back in the face of high inflation, Brainard said, retailers and car companies may have to cut prices to boost sales.
 That would help slow inflation.

-Yet many economists say they worry that as borrowing rates keep rising, employers will cut jobs, consumers will slash spending and a downturn will eventually result.
+Yet many economists say that as borrowing rates keep rising, employers will cut jobs, consumers will slash spending and a downturn will eventually result.
 And some have issued starker warnings about the consequences of the Fed’s aggressive pace of rate hikes.

 Larry Summers, a Treasury secretary under President Bill Clinton, has said he thinks the unemployment rate, now 3.5%, might have to reach 7.5% for two years to reduce inflation close to the Fed’s 2% target.

-New research released Thursday concluded that the Fed will probably have to accept a much higher unemployment rate than it expects — possibly as high as Summers has suggested — to curb inflation.
+The new paper released Thursday concluded that the Fed may have to lift unemployment as high as Summers has suggested to curb inflation.
 The research, by Laurence Ball, an economist at Johns Hopkins, and two colleagues, found that the pandemic has made the job market less efficient in matching unemployed workers with jobs — a trend that would accelerate unemployment as the economy weakens.

 In addition, Americans expect higher inflation over the next few years, the research found.
 Typically, when that happens, employees demand higher pay, and their employers raise prices to make up for their increased labor costs, thereby fueling inflation.
 As prices accelerate, the Fed feels pressure to step up its rate hikes, putting the economy at further risk.